New York vs Florida Tax Comparison

 - Total annual financial improvement: ~$32,000–$36,000/year

-- Over 10 years (invested at 7%): ~$450,000 in additional wealth
+- Over 10 years (savings invested at 7% annually): ~$450,000 in additional wealth

 Important

 NYC residents at $100,000 take home $10,220 less per year than their Florida counterparts.
-At $150,000, the gap is $14,675/year — or $1,223/month in additional take-home pay for Florida workers.
+At $150,000, the gap is $14,675/year — or $1,223/month in additional take-home pay that Florida workers keep and NYC residents pay in taxes.

 Frequently Asked Questions